The Delaware Constitution

 The Senatorial Districts in New Castle County are and shall be as follows:

 Number One.
-All that portion of the City of Wilmington lying north of and bounded by a straight line including the central line of Eighth street extending from the Delaware River to the westerly boundary of said city.
+All that portion of the City of Wilmington lying north of and bounded by a straight line including the central line of Eighth street extending from the Delaware River to the westerly boundary of the city.

 Number Two.
-All that portion of the said City lying south of and bounded by the straight line aforesaid including the central line of Eighth street.
+All that portion of the City lying south of and bounded by the straight line aforesaid including the central line of Eighth street.

 Number Three.
 Brandywine Hundred, together with all that portion of Christiana Hundred lying north of and bounded by the central line of Lancaster Turnpike.